RedDogClifford/Restaurant-Inspection-Report-App/README.md

 Clicking the rating will take you to the list page with the details of the restaurant location, the latest rating along, and a list of past hazard inspections.

 ## The List
-Each restaurant will have the following information

-  Name, Physical Address, Physical City, FacType, Latitude, and Longitude
+Each restaurant will have the following information : Name, Physical Address, Physical City, FacType, Latitude, and Longitude

-Each inspection can be clicked on for further details including

-  Inspection Date, Inspection Type, Critical or not Critical, Violation Details, and Hazard Rating
+Each inspection can be clicked on for further details including : Inspection Date, Inspection Type, Critical or not Critical, Violation Details, and Hazard Rating

 You can star the restaurants so that your favourites stay at the top of the list.

-Favourited Restaurants will also appear with a star on the map.
+-Favourited Restaurants will also appear with a star on the map.

-Favourited Restaurants will be stored in users phones so that future runs will retain favourited restaurants.
+-Favourited Restaurants will be stored in users phones so that future runs will retain favourited restaurants.

 You can search through the list by name, hazard rating, and so forth.